mcellteam/mcell/libmcell/documentation/index.rst

    :hidden:
    :caption: Contents

+   overview
    generated/api

-This documentation contains complete MCell4 API definition and ...
-TODO
+This documentation contains overview of the MCell4 API and a complete definition of the interface.

-:ref:`generated/api:MCell 4 Python API documentation`
+:ref:`overview:API Overview`

+:ref:`generated/api:API Documentation`

 ..
    Indices and tables